rancher-sandbox/cos-toolkit-docs/content/en/docs/Customizing/stages.md

 ### `before-upgrade`

-This stage is executed before upgrade of the OS (executed during `cos-upgrade`).
+This stage is executed before upgrade of the OS (executed during `elemental upgrade`).

 Example:
 ```yaml